aeon-php/automation/README.md

 # Automation

-Command Line Application to automatically generate changelog from any github project pull requests/commits history.
+Command Line Application that can automatically update changelog file of your project after each commit/pull request/tag/release

 Table of contents: